 These include several Schroder machines, each with different uses; two hand operated folding machines, commonly called ‘slip-joint rollers’, which are used for making curved or cylindrical objects; and four box-and-pan brakes, also referred to as ‘finger brakes’.
-These have removable fingers which allow for small, detailed folds to be made, Connor explains.
-“There are also two rotary machines for flanging and swaging.
+These have removable fingers which allow for small, detailed folds to be made, Connor explains; “There are also two rotary machines for flanging and swaging.
 These make small creases and folds for joints and seams.
-We also have one 3-metre brake, used for general forming operations; and one 3-metre shear for cutting sheets of material lengthwise.” he says.
+We also have one 3-metre brake, used for general forming operations; and one 3-metre shear for cutting sheets of material lengthwise.”

 The new architectural sheet metal facility will provide invaluable training for BC’s architectural sheet metal apprentices, and raise the bar for architectural sheet metal standards in Canada.
 Connor is grateful for the Steetz’s involvement.
 “It has been a pleasure getting to know Peter and Dagmar”, he says.
 “They are dedicated, honest, and more than helpful.
 Hopefully this relationship will continue well into the future and, if we are lucky, Peter will be able to come and teach traditional copper working techniques to the architectural sheet metal apprentices in the future.”

-Check out some of the great products that were essential to the RCABC kicking off their Architectural Sheet Metal training program
+Check out some of the great products that were essential to the RCABC kicking off their Architectural Sheet Metal training program:

 The RCABC nearly bought at least one of every single sheet metal tool that we have here at Steetz! (at least what we carried 10+ years ago).